5T33Z0/Clover-Crate/ACPI/README.md

 To convert any text to a hex you can use the Hex Converter inside of Clover Configurator
 </details>

-`RenameDevices` serves as a more refined method for renaming devices (and/or methods used within devices) which is less brute force than using a simple binary rename which replaces *every* occurrence of a word/value throughout the *whole* `DSDT`, which can be problematic.
-The rules created here only apply to the ACPI path specified in the `Find Device` field, so these patches are more precise, less invasive and more efficient than renaming them via `DSDT` > `Patches`.
+`RenameDevices` serves as a more refined method for renaming devices (and/or methods) which is less brute force than using a simple binary rename which replaces *every* occurrence of an expression throughout the *entirety* of ACPI tables, which can be problematic.

+The rules created here apply to a `Device (xxxx)` or `Method (xxxx)` specified in the `Find Device` field and all sub-sequent occurences of it in all other ACPI tabels so that the device/method names remain congruent across the whole system while [avoiding false positive matches](https://www.insanelymac.com/forum/topic/304530-clover-change-explanations/?do=findComment&comment=2613951).

 To use this section properly, you need a dump the unmodified `DSDT` and examine it with maciASL.
 In this case, we search for `ECH1`: